-As a final point regarding infrastructure projects, it is noted that the CCDC has committed to release for 2021 revisions to its construction contract templates.
-The revisions are meant, amongst other things, to capture changes resulting from Ontario's Construction Act.
-The first template that has been released is the CCDC 2 - 2020, Stipulated Price Contract form.
+As a final point regarding infrastructure projects, it is noted that the CCDC has released its CCDC-2-2020 Stipulated Price Contract form.
+This change provided users a year to move from the CCDC-2-2008 model to the current version.
+The current version attempts to manage owner's and contractor's expectations regarding what can be included in determining when Substantial Performance has been achieved.
 CCDC will eventually roll out an upgrade to its other forms, which will include the CCDC 5B - Construction Management for Services and Construction form, which IO has used as part of its Rapid Procurement and Delivery.